-Mohn Technology is developing an autonomous Fish Research System (FRS) Camera that can be placed underwater in rivers and fjords across Norway.
+Mohn Technology has developed an autonomous Fish Research System (FRS) Camera that can be placed underwater in rivers and fjords across Norway.

 The system has low power consumption and uses a combination of efficient and complex machine vision algorithms to reduce workload on the users.
 The hardware is robust, lightweight and compact, ready to handle hostile environments with long service intervals.